goldmanm/butanol_paper_data/readme.md

 * **get_zador_arrhenius.ipynb**-a jupyter notebook with code for generated modified Arrhenius from published data
 * **get_collision_limit_ho2_adduct.ipynb**-a jupyter notebook with code to estimate the collision limited rate for HO2 and isobutanal

-# building using Docker
+# Building using Docker

-A file `Dockerfile` contains instructions to generate an image with all the dependencies.
-The instructions here work on Ubuntu 20.04, but can work on other linux distributions.
-On the linux terminal, build the docker image with
+A file `Dockerfile` contains instructions to generate an image with all the dependencies for simulating the results of the model.
+The instructions here were tested on Ubuntu 18.04 and Ubuntu 20.04, but will likely work on other linux distributions and operating systems.
+The instructions below reference unix terminal commands to generate the image and complete the calculations.
+You will first have to install the docker package.
+Once that is installed, build the docker image with

 ```
 docker build . -t butanol
 ```

-You can then create a container from the image and then launch a terminal session with it
+You can then create a container from the image and then launch a terminal session with it.

 ```
 docker container run -it -p 8888:8888 butanol
 ```

-You can rerun the generation of pressure-dependent kinetics with:
+If desired, rerun the generation of high-pressure-limit and pressure-dependent kinetics with:

 ```
 cd /home/paper_repo/code
 ./create_mechanism.sh
 ```

-While in the container, the Jupyter notebooks can be opened with the commands
+To access jupyter notebooks inside the container, create and run the server with

 ```
 jupyter notebook --ip 0.0.0.0 --port 8888 --no-browser --allow-root
 ```

-You can view the notebook in your browser with the URL `localhost:8888`.
+You can view the notebook in your web browser on the same device as the container with the URL `localhost:8888`.

+# Required dependendencies

+A file called environment.yml contains the list of python packages that were used in the generation of the methods, and the `conda` command can be used to generate an environment from this.
+In addition to this, you will need versions of [RMG-Py](https://github.com/goldmanm/RMG-Py/tree/64374493bdf8cab36d3ed7ca815c71c76a13fe73) and [RMG-database](https://github.com/ReactionMechanismGenerator/RMG-database/tree/d626e2bd535faf1cb4c3c1618cfff8ad1bbe3dd9).
+The version of RMG contains additional file changes not available in the main RMG releases, which allow for longer names of molecules and storage of intemediate pressure-dependent values.
+Using a released version of RMG will not have this extra functionality.